nazmieievilya/ToDo-app-build-on-Redux.js/README.md

 ### `Bootstrap`

 It`s a library that provides ready to use components and css-classes.
-In this project I`ve imported progressbar, buttons and pop-up forms.
+In this project Ive imported progressbar, buttons and pop-up forms.
 That allows to make appearance of application more satisfying and spend more time and energy on developing functionality

 ### `Framer Motion`